Vader (band): History

-In popular culture
+Musical style, impact and legacy

+Graham Hartmann of Loudwire said, "Until Behemoth’s new millennium rise, Vader served as Poland’s biggest death metal export.
+They challenged their contemporaries in the speed department alongside mechanized riffing as frontman Piotr “Peter” Wiwczarek spilled the secrets of the ‘Necronimicon’ and other magical mysteries.
+The sewer monster sounds that emanate from his throat have a whirring quality, but he manages to be intelligible in his delivery, perfectly enunciating each word."

 The name of American rock band Eagles of Death Metal was influenced by Vader.
 When a friend was trying to introduce Queens of the Stone Age frontman Josh Homme to the death metal genre, he played Vader's music.
 Homme called them "The Eagles of death metal."
-After hearing this phrase, he wondered what a cross between the Eagles and a death metal band would sound like.
+After coining this phrase, he wondered what a cross between the Eagles and a death metal band would sound like.
 Afterwards, the phrase became the name of his band.